sustrik/crypto-for-kids/messengers-story.md

 “Attack the Iconium Cluster,” said the line below it.

-The rest of the sheet was empty except for holographic seal ofHigh Command of Proximian Insurgency.
+The rest of the sheet was empty except for holographic seal of High Command of Proximian Insurgency.

 "Comandante Ribeira is no fool," he said, "And this scrap of paper is not going to convince me that he's going to split his forces and attack both those places at the same time.
 Our strategic machines are vastly more powerful than Proximian ones, they've been running hot for the past week and out lab rats tell us that there's no way to win that way."